 Clariant’s Code of EthicsCode of EthicsThe Code of Ethics is laying down Clariant’s commitments and is intended to be a guide with ethical principles and examples to enable all personnel and associated parties to act with the highest standards of integrity. also includes requirements regarding key human and labor rights.
 It is compulsory for the company’s direct operations, including all joint ventures that it controls or in which it holds a majority interest.

-Clariant’s 2018 Global Employment Policy and its employment standards guidelines protect workers’ rights with regard to nondiscrimination, forced labor, child labor, fair working conditions, freedom of association, privacy, effective remedies, and workplace health and safety.
+Clariant’s 2018 Global Employment Policy and its employment standards guidelines protect workers’ rights regarding nondiscrimination, forced labor, child labor, fair working conditions, freedom of association, privacy, effective remedies, and workplace health and safety.
 The documents are available in local languages.
 They are also part of the onboarding curriculum for all new employees.

 Clariant supports collaborative initiatives that promote sustainability and respect for human and labor rights across the industry.
-The company is a signatory to the UN Global CompactUN Global CompactThe UN Global Compact is a corporate sustainability initiative that supports companies do business responsibly by aligning their strategies and operations with Ten Principles on human rights, labour, environment and anti-corruption, and take strategic actions to advance boader societal goals, such as the UN Sustainable Develpment Goals, with an emphasis on collaboration and innovation. and a member of the Together for Sustainability (TfS) initiative, the Roundtable on Sustainable Palm Oil (RSPO), and EcoVadis.
+The company is a signatory to the UN Global CompactUN Global CompactThe UN Global Compact is a corporate sustainability initiative that supports companies to do business responsibly by aligning their strategies and operations with ten principles on human rights, labor, environment and anti-corruption, and take strategic actions to advance broader societal goals, such as the UN Sustainable Development Goals, with an emphasis on collaboration and innovation. and a member of the Together for Sustainability (TfS) initiative, and the Roundtable on Sustainable Palm Oil (RSPO).

 Ensuring human and labor rights complianceComplianceCompliance is a key element of Corporate Governance.
 It refers to compliance with the law and directives as well as with company codes and ethical business practices and behaviors. in high-risk supply chains will remain a challenge and a priority for Clariant.
 This relates especially to supply chains for palm-based and other renewable-based materials.